Are you planning a visit to Kinnaur and thinking of staying over at Sarahan? This travel guide of Sarahan trip will help you plan the trip perfectly.

 There are few places to stay in Sarahan, for different budget requirements.
 Here are some of the Sarahan hotels or accommodation option that I can suggest for you:

-- Bhimakali Temple Guesthouse – Breathtaking views, serene environment and right bang in the middle of all action, the temple guesthouse has personal rooms with balconies, a temple courtyard and even has dormitories available.
-However, it should be noted that the temple is an exceptionally beautiful and sought after locale, particularly for the pilgrims during religiously important festivals.
+- Bhimakali Temple Guesthouse – Breathtaking views, serene environment, and right bang in the middle of all action, the temple guesthouse has private rooms with balconies, a temple courtyard, and even has dormitories available.
+However, you should note that the temple is wonderful and sought after locale, particularly for the pilgrims during religiously important festivals.
 Thus, plan your stay on your trip to Sarahan accordingly.
-At times, you will find cleanliness an issue in these rooms but upper floor rooms are in general much better.
+At times, you will find cleanliness an issue in these rooms, but upper floor rooms are in general much better.

 - Apart from that, you can also stay at Jeori PWD Rest House.
-I have stayed up there a couple of time.
-If you can manage your own food, the rooms are decent and clean.
+I have stayed up there a couple of times.
+If you can manage your food, the rooms are decent and clean.